How networks shape diversity for better or worse: Methods

 \subsection{Parameters and Specifications for Figures}

-\textbf{Figure \ref{fig:duality}}: For each social structure $G$ in Table 1 of the SI, we computed (i) expected diversity $D_{\infty}$ by simulating the behavioral dynamics model with parameter $r = 1/\lvert V(G) \rvert$ for $10 \cdot \lvert V(G) \rvert$ steps 20 times; (ii) the structural diversity index $\Delta(G)$ by simulating $10^4$ realizations of $M_G$ and taking the average; and (iii) the Wiener index $W(G)$ by sampling $10^4$ pairs of vertices from $G$ and computing shortest path distances between them.
-Error bars are smaller than the sizes of symbols. \\
+\bmhead{Figure \ref{fig:duality}} For selected real-world networks $G$ from our network dataset (see Table B.1 and Table B.2 of the SI for details), we computed the expected socio-diversity $D_{\infty}$ by simulating the cultural evolution model with parameter $r = 1/\lvert V(G) \rvert$ for $10 \cdot \lvert V(G) \rvert$ steps 20 times; (ii) the structural diversity index $\Delta(G)$ by simulating $10^4$ realizations of $M_G$ and taking the average.
+Error bars are smaller than the sizes of symbols.

-\textbf{Figure \ref{fig:gprops}}: For each social structure $G$ in Table 1 of the SI, we computed the (i) the structural diversity index, (ii) degree-heterogeneity, (iii) clustering, and (iv) Wiener index.
-We provide definitions of these quantities in the SI.
-We computed the structural diversity index and Wiener index in the same way outlined for Figure \ref{fig:duality}; clustering using algorithms from graph-tool \cite{peixoto2014gt}; degree-heterogeneity and size by evaluating simple mathematical expressions. \\